radhanikapoor/CMOR-438-S25/Supervised_Learning_Algorithms/3. Logistic Regression/README.md

 - **Confusion Matrix**: Shows the breakdown of true/false positives/negatives

 These metrics assess the model’s effectiveness in distinguishing between classes.

-## Decision Boundary Visualization

-We plotted the decision boundary in 2D feature space to visualize the classifier’s learned separation between classes.
-This helps assess model behavior and identify potential misclassifications.

 ## Coefficient Interpretation